- California Doubling: Carrie's apartment is on the Upper West Side, but the building used for exterior shots is in Greenwich Village.

 - Dyeing for Your Art: The naturally blonde Cynthia Nixon dyed her hair red to play Miranda.

 - Fake American: Kim Cattrall was born in England and raised in Canada.
+As of August 2020, this is averted as she is a naturalized American citizen.

 - Fake Russian: Lampshaded slightly with Carrie's inability to pronounce Aleksandr's name.
 He finally says "Call me 'Bob.'"